Tailoring Training

 Project Objective: to build self-confidence and skill development among marginalized women so they can live a life of dignity

-In brief: Hope for the Future's goal is to engender sustainable development for the most needy in Nepali society through training, rather than through monetary gifts.
-Two 8-day trainings for 30 women were provided by this Nepali faith-based organization as part of its “capacity-building project.”
-Participants included orphans, disabled, poor, and low-caste.
+In brief: Hope for the Future aims to promote sustainable development for the most needy in Nepali society through training, rather than through monetary gifts.
+With a grant from DDHCFN, two 8-day trainings for 30 women were provided as part of its “capacity-building project.”
+Participants included women who were orphans, disabled, poor, or low-caste.
 They learned jewelry design and production, using locally-available and affordable beads.
 The training was such a success that there is a great demand for more workshops.